NeoAobakweModibedi/NeoAobakweModibedi/README.md

-# Welcome to  Neo Aobakwe Modibedi's Space  👋
+# Welcome to Neo Aobakwe Modibedi’s Space 👋
 ### Data Science Practitioner

-A data explorer with a strong mathematical background, Drawing out insights one query at time.
-Unpacking complex problems, uncovering patterns, and building solutions that matter
+A curious data explorer with a strong mathematical background, drawing insights one query at a time.
+Thrives on unpacking complex problems, uncovering hidden patterns, and building solutions that make a difference.

-### What's this Space about?

-**Neo's didgital workbench, You'll find experiments and projects in SQL, Visualisation (Power-BI), Machine learning and Artificial Intelligence**
+---

+## What’s This Space About?
+This is Neo's digital workbench—a hub for experiments and projects in **SQL**, **Data Visualization (Power BI, Matplotlib, Seaborn)**, **Machine Learning**, and **AI**.

-- Fascinated by how we can Utilise data to increase effeciency, reduce costs and risk, and drive innovation
+- **Mission**: Use data to boost efficiency, cut costs and risks, and spark innovation.
+- **Focus**: Exploring use cases, from personal finance (insurance, investment, budgeting, credit) to global markets.

-**Interests**: Building Innovative systems, Exploratory Data Analysis, Modeling, Dashboard and Reporting.
+- **Interests**: Building innovative systems, Exploratory Data Analysis (EDA), modeling, dashboards, and reporting.

-### Let's talk
+---

+## Experience & Skills
+- **Programming**: Python, SQL, R-Studio, Spreadsheets/Excel
+- **Data Analysis**: Visualization (Power BI, Matplotlib, Seaborn), ETL, Feature Engineering
+- **Machine Learning**:
+  - Supervised Learning (Regression, Classification, NLP)
+  - Unsupervised Learning (Clustering, Recommender Systems)
+- **Projects**: Fraud Detection, Credit Scoring, Loan Approval Modeling

+I’m always learning—whether it’s mastering new tools or tackling fresh challenges in data science.

+---

+## Let’s Talk!
-- Have a dataset to dissect?
-Let's collaborate and make it it usefull.
+- Got a dataset to dissect?
+I’d love to collaborate and turn it into something useful.
-- I'm all about collaboration.
+- Reach me at: **modibedineo.a89@gmail.com** | **(+27) 60 960 1294**
+- let’s build something impactful together!

+---

 ## Fun Fact
-⚡ I see data—and life—as a function: f(x), where smart(quality data) inputs lead to powerful outputs.
+⚡ I see data like a puzzle—every piece fits somewhere, and I’m hooked on finding the picture it reveals.

 <!---
 NeoAobakweModibedi/NeoAobakweModibedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.